muniah/E-Commerce-Data_Analysis/README.md

 GROUP BY utm_source
 ORDER BY session_count DESC;
 ```
--- Image(session_percetage_per_source.png)
+- Image(session_percetage_per_source.png)
-Two-third of the total web traffic(66.8%) coming from one source `gsearch` followed by 13% from `bsearch` and ~2% from `socialbook`.
-However, more than 17% traffic does not have any source specified and concern should be raised to the specific data team.
+- Two-third of the total web traffic(66.8%) coming from one source `gsearch` followed by 13% from `bsearch` and ~2% from `socialbook`.
+However, more than 17% traffic does not have any source specified and should notify the corresponding team regarding this.

 * Calculate hourly, daily and monthly user sessions